Skip to main content

 Do not hesitate to ask your attendant to remove unnecessary cabin amenities to clear out shelves and drawers.

-Ask them to remove the ice bucket, wine glasses, promotional books, and other items you do not intend to use during your stay onboard; it might gain you a free shelf or drawer.
+Ask them to remove the ice bucket, wine glasses, promotional books, and other items you do not intend to use during your stay onboard; it might give you a free shelf or drawer.
 If your cabin comes with a stocked mini-fridge, ask for it to be emptied, so you can fill it with cartons of milk for the kids, water bottles, or the soda you brought from home.

 13. Trick out your closet with packable shelves and hampers